 Rent vs Buy in Nevada (2026 Cost Analysis + Calculator)

 Nevada attracts buyers with no state income tax, low property taxes, and master-planned communities that offer value relative to neighboring California.
+Most Las Vegas and Henderson homes sit in HOA-governed communities, with fees ranging from $60 to $800 per month and the most common range falling between $150 and $250 per month.
+These fees cover landscaping, common area maintenance, and community amenities but add directly to monthly ownership costs and must be included in any accurate rent vs buy comparison.
 Las Vegas and Reno have both seen rapid price growth driven by domestic in-migration, but Nevada's history of boom-bust real estate cycles means buyers need to understand the volatility risk alongside the upside.

 Use the BuyOrRent.ai calculator to model your Las Vegas or Reno scenario including your HOA fee, actual tax rate, and current rent.
 This guide walks through the break-even math, the unique variables that make Nevada different, and when renting versus buying makes more sense.